ahartloper/UVC_MatMod/README.md

 Specific instructions for use are provided in each of the Abaqus and OpenSees directories.
 The examples used to validate the implementations are provided in both the `Abaqus/testing` and `OpenSees/testing` directories.

+Material paramters can be found on the OpenSees wiki at https://opensees.berkeley.edu/wiki/index.php/UVCuniaxial_(Updated_Voce-Chaboche)

 ## Contributing

 Bug fixes can be raised by opening a new issue in the UVC_MatMod repository.